Russian win rhythm dance to extend command at skating worlds - WTMJ

-STOCKHOLM (AP) — Russia extended its dominance of the World Figure Skating Championships on Friday when Victoria Sinitsina and Nikita Katsalapov took the rhythm dance.
+STOCKHOLM (AP) — Russia extended its dominance at the World Figure Skating Championships on Friday when Victoria Sinitsina and Nikita Katsalapov took the rhythm dance.

 Already, the Russians have won pairs — they almost always do — and have the lead in the women’s event.
 Sinitsina and Katsalapov were in front of U.S. champions Madison Hubbell and Zach Donohue by 2.10 points, with fellow Americans Madison Chock and Evan Bates exactly three points behind the leaders.